The Bob and Sheri Show: History

 After 10 years hosting "PM Magazine" on WBTV, Bob Lacey returned to Charlotte morning radio in December 1989 on what was then WBCY.
 By the time Lacey persuaded his company to hire WBTV marketing employee Sheri Lynch to join him, the station was WBT-FM "Sunny 107.9."
 Local management did not like the idea of "Bob and Sheri," so Lacey contacted the Atlanta headquarters of Jefferson-Pilot Communications, and he put up $10,000 of his own money in case the show did not work.
 He never had to give up the money; the company hired new managers who supported Bob and Sheri.

 In early 1996, Bob and Sheri were number two in the morning—behind John Boy and Billy—among listeners 25 to 54.
 In order to keep the duo in Charlotte but still pay them as if they worked in the big city, Sunny 107.9 began working toward syndicating the show, and landed their first affiliate on WCTW in Hudson, New York in July of that year.
 The content would allow the show to work in other parts of the country, and it would not matter that they weren't local.
 People knew Rush Limbaugh and Howard Stern were not in Charlotte.
+This show was the first syndicated morning show for adult contemporary radio and the first to feature a woman in a lead role.